tgrk/vffov/README.md

 ##Usage

-Start application using `start.sh` script.
+Start application using `bin/start.sh` script.
 Then start downloading using following call:

 ```erlang